Developing an Interest Group

 Interest groups shall obtain approval prior to implementation of awards procedures.
-Proposals for awards procedures originating from IGs should be submitted first to the Interest Group Chair who will forward them to the Awards Committee Chair to avoid duplication with other NASP awards and for procedural clarification.
+Proposals for awards procedures originating from IGs should be submitted first to the Interest Group subcommittee chair who will forward them to the Awards committee chair to avoid duplication with other NASP awards and for procedural clarification.
 The proposal should describe goals and procedures to be used with the awards, including any potential expenses associated with the award.
 The selection criteria should state that if the award winners are school psychologists they must be NASP members.

-The Awards and IG chairs will review the award for consistency with NASP's mission, fairness, and appropriate selection criteria and procedures.
-Because awards should represent the mission and goals of NASP, the Awards and IG Chairs shall submit proposals to the NASP Executive Council for final approval.
+The Awards chair and IG subcommittee chair will review the award for consistency with NASP's mission, fairness, and appropriate selection criteria and procedures.
+Because awards should represent the mission and goals of NASP, the Awards committee chair and IG subcommittee chair shall submit proposals to the NASP Executive Council for final approval.
 After approval by the NASP Executive Council, the interest group may adopt the award procedure.

 IGs are encouraged to interact through electronic means rather than printed newsletters.
 The IG coordinators should promote communications in the IG Community by posting questions and/or responding to posts on a regular basis.